 All I have is the right climate.

 Here, the more Echeverias, the better.
-I remove the leaves from the flowering stems (they flower here--eat your heart out, Scotland!) and lay them on a dish of cactus soil mix--the plain old packaged kind, not the special hand made mixes that real plant lovers make and experiment with and perfect for their own conditions over the course of decades (eat your heart out, Latvia!).
+I remove the leaves from the flowering stems (they flower here) and lay them on a dish of cactus soil mix--the plain old packaged kind, not the special hand made mixes that real plant lovers make and experiment with and perfect for their own conditions over the course of decades.

-In a couple of months, new baby Echeverias.
+In a few weeks, new baby Echeverias.
 They're like people--adorable as babies.
 Unlike most people, they're adorable when they grow up, too.
-Keep in mind that baby Echeverias need more water and some shade--they are not as tough as well-established plants.
+Keep in mind that baby Echeverias need more water and considerable shade--they are not as tough as well-established plants.

 Besides propagation from leaves, if the main stem of the Echeveria becomes long and bare, you can cut the rosette off, let the wound dry for a week or so, and reroot the rosette.
 An expert recommends suspending the rosette just barely out of reach of a layer of growing mix.
 The rim of the pot can act as support.
 The rosette will send roots reaching down towards the mix.
 When you see a good amount of roots, it's ready to plant in the soil.

 If your humidity is not too low, just leaving a cutting or broken stem in full, bright shade can prompt roots to sprout: